Welcome to today's edition of the Rush 24-7 podcast.

 This is a good example of that.

-Insight magazine simply reported, there she is up there on TV.
+Insight Magazine simply reported, there she is up there on TV.

-You know, if he would move a little to the right, uh his ear there would cover half her face.
+You know, if he would move a little to the right, his ear there would cover half her face.

 Somebody should have told him that.